Shiraz: Australia's Iconic Variety

 Hotter Australian wine regions, such as the Barossa Valley in South Australia, produce full-bodied, high tannin wines with big, powerful dried fruit flavours.

 More moderate climates with cooling ocean breezes, such as Margaret River in Western Australia, produce medium- to full-bodied styles with elegant pepper spice, savoury earthiness and dark berried fruits.
-Try the Evans & Tate Redbrook Estate Shiraz for an award-winning example of Margaret River Shiraz.
+Try the Evans & Tate Redbrook Estate Shiraz or the Deep Woods Estate Reserve Shiraz for award-winning examples of Margaret River Shiraz.

 Cooler climate regions such as the Pyrenees in Victoria produce medium-bodied styles with complex minerality, black pepper and juicy blueberries.
-The Dalwhinnie Mesa Shiraz is a highly reviewed example of cooler climate Australian Shiraz.
+The Dalwhinnie Shiraz wines are highly reviewed example of cooler climate Australian Shiraz.

 Historically, Shiraz has also been used as a great blending component, bringing front palate richness, dark fruits and tannin structure to the final blended wine.
 Common Australian Shiraz blends are GSM (Grenache, Shiraz and Mourvèdre) and Shiraz Cabernet, and these wines have become famous in their own right.